dashpay/dips/deterministic-instantsend.md

 ## Motivation

 LLMQ based InstantSend was introduced in DIP10.
-In that implementation InstantSend locks are only verifiable by recent quorums, because the InstantSend lock does not include any block or time based information.
+In that implementation InstantSend locks are only verifiable by recent quorums because the InstantSend lock does not include any block or time based information.
 In Dash Platform InstantSend Locks are used to add credit to Identities as they provide input finality.
 When blocks are replayed on the Platform Chain, all State Transitions need to be re-validated and it is possible that InstantSend signatures will need to be rechecked.
 However, to recheck them one needs to know the quorum that signed them.
 In this DIP we will provide a mechanism to that end.

 ## Previous work